 If you can’t see a clear vegan, cruelty-free label, don’t worry.
 It COULD still be vegan.
 If you’re at a shop and have a smartphone to hand, simply google ‘is PRODUCT NAME vegan’.
 You’d be surprised how many people have asked the same question.
 Just ensure any answers you find are up-to-date, as ingredients can change.

 There are also smartphone apps available.
-Is It Vegan and Vegan Pocket are anybody’s best friend.
+Is It Vegan and Vegan Pocket are our best friend.
 You can simply scan the item’s barcode and either app will tell you if it’s vegan-friendly.
 Cruelty Cutter is a similar app, and as an added bonus it will suggest alternative cruelty-free products for you.
 There are many similar apps out there, so go and explore!

 You’ll soon recognise which popular companies fund testing on animals (Clinique, shame on you!), so you can simply skip over them on the shelf.
 That narrows down your choice somewhat too – you can head straight to brands you think may be ok to buy.
 If you buy a product regularly, be sure to give it a quick check every time you buy it, as occasionally product ingredients can change.
 Both Procter & Gamble, and Unilever, openly admit to testing on animals, so you can avoid those.
-They are also ‘parent companies’ to other brands (so for example, Unilever owns Dove) so be sure to check the back of the packaging for their logos.
+They are also ‘parent companies’ to other brands (for example, Unilever owns Dove) so be sure to check the back of the packaging for their logos.

 Another really great way of finding vegan toiletries is… go and visit your nearest vegan shop!
 Not only are you supporting a local and ethical business, but you also know that anything in that store is fine to buy.
 No reading labels!
 I usually visit mine once per month and stock up on what I need.
-You can find one nearby by simply searching Google or Facebook for ‘vegan shop near LOCATION’, but if you’re stuck, feel free to get in touch and I can help you out.
+You can find one nearby by simply searching Google or Facebook for ‘vegan shop near LOCATION’.
+If you’re stuck, feel free to get in touch and I can help you out.